csev/idempotent/README.md

-> Idempotence is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initi application. - https://en.wikipedia.org/wiki/Idempotence
+> Idempotence is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application. - https://en.wikipedia.org/wiki/Idempotence

 This works best for simple schema changes like adding a column to an